GENI-NSF/geni-tools/README-stitching.txt

  you use `stitcher.py` for later `renewsliver` or `sliverstatus` or `deletesliver` or other calls, stitcher will invoke the command at all the right aggregates.
- - If you want to check what aggregates are stitchable, you can view the [http://groups.geni.net/geni/wiki/GeniNetworkStitchingSites GENI stitching sites list online], or programmatically.
+ - If you want to check what aggregates are stitchable, you should view the [http://groups.geni.net/geni/wiki/GeniNetworkStitchingSites GENI stitching sites list online].
  You should only try to stitch among aggregates listed here - all other requests will fail.
- To check programmatically:
+ To check programmatically for a list of sites, including those still in testing:
 {{{
 cd <omni install directory>
 export PYTHONPATH=$PYTHONPATH:.